Camping With Multiple Dogs – Tips and Tricks

 Establishing a Routine and Safe Space

-Dogs thrive on routine, even in new environments.
-We try to maintain similar feeding and walking times as at home to reduce stress and prevent restlessness.
+Dogs love routine, even when you’re out in the wild.
+We try to stick to the same feeding and walking times as at home to keep things calm and avoid restlessness.

 Managing Food and Hydration

-We always store all dog food with our human food in secure containers away from the tent at night.
-This prevents unwanted wildlife visitors and keeps everyone safer.
+We always stash all dog food with our own food in secure containers away from the tent at night.
+No one wants a raccoon party at 2 a.m.
+Or a bear for that matter.

 Activities and Training